bmoreonrails/rails_tutorial/_chapters/chapter_09.md

       This will add a `book_id` column to the `reviews` table, and the new column will be an integer column.

-  1. Update your soultion to match this solution and save your changes.
+  1. Update your solution to match this solution and save your changes.
 {% endlist %}

 {% highlight ruby linenos %}